- Evolution of Quality Management Methods

 The Six Levels of AI QA Testing

 At this stage, writing the code is a repetitive process.
 Hence, adding a field to the page would mean adding a test.
 In a clearer manner, adding any form to a page means adding a test that checks all the fields.
 And adding a page means looking at all the components and forms through a whole new test.

 The more the tests, the greater are the instances of you failing to ensure the app’s functionalities as a whole.
 To solve this, you check all the failed tests to know whether something is a bug or a fresh baseline.

 At this level, the better the AI is applied to your application, the more autonomous your QA will become.
 AI should not just look at the page’s Document Object Model but also its visual picture.
-Once the testing framework sees the page holistically, it will help you write checks which you otherwise had to write manually.
+Once the testing framework sees the page holistically, it will help you write checks that you otherwise had to write manually.

 Today’s AI technology can help you with writing the test code by writing the checks.
 Also, they can check whether a test passes.
-If it fails, it should notify you so that you are able to check if the failure is real or happened because of a software change.
+If it fails, it will notify you so that you are able to check if the failure is real or happened because of a change in the software.

-Through Level One, the QA specialist would avoid the time-taking aspect of writing checks, while you can also use the AI for testing the visual elements of the page.
+Through Level 1, the QA specialist would avoid the time-taking aspect of writing checks., You can also use the AI for testing the visual elements of the page.
 But checking every test failure – is a tedious task.

-At this level, your AI understands the differences in terms which the app users would also be able to understand.
+At this level, your AI understands the differences in terms that the app users would also be able to understand.
 Thus, it will be able to group the changes from a number of pages, as it understands them semantically.